 Only these documents use checklists in their interviews; all others have shorter interviews, so the checklist format isn't necessary.

-When you start each of these documents in Quicken WillMaker Plus, the first screen is the checklist.
-This checklist provides an overview of the parts of the interview.
+When you start each of these documents in WillMaker, the first screen is the checklist.
+This checklist provides an overview of the sections of the interview.

-The checklist helps to keep track of which parts of an interview you've completed and simplifies the process of going back to change an answer.
-Rather than stepping through the whole interview, you can go directly to the part you want to change.
+The checklist helps to keep track of which sections of an interview you've completed and simplifies the process of going back to change an answer.
+Rather than stepping through the whole interview, you can go directly to the section you want to change.

-The checkmarks on a checklist show which parts of the interview you have completed.
+The checkmarks on a checklist show which sections of the interview you have completed.
 Dots show items in progress.
 Dimmed items are unavailable for you to work on.

 List items are dimmed:

-Quicken WillMaker Plus determines which parts of the interview don't apply to you based on the answers you've given to previous questions.
+WillMaker determines which sections of the interview don't apply to you based on the answers you've given to previous questions.
 For example, in the will interview, if you say in "2.
 Your Family -- Children and Grandchildren" that you don't have kids, then "4.
 Property Management" is dimmed because it's not relevant to your situation.

-In most documents that have checklists, you must go through the interview parts in order.
-However, you can return to previously completed parts (parts with checkmarks) in any order.
+In most documents that have checklists, you must go through the interview sections in order.
+However, you can return to previously completed sections (sections with checkmarks) in any order.

 The one exception to the above rule is the Information for Caregivers and Survivors form.
-After completing the introductory part of this document, you can work on the remaining parts in any order you wish.
+After completing the introductory section art of this document, you can work on the remaining sections in any order you wish.

-To work on a document part listed in the checklist:
+To work on a document section listed in the checklist:

-Click Next to go to the current part, or
+Click Next to go to the current section, or

-Because Quicken WillMaker Plus automatically saves the information you provide on an interview screen when you move on to the next one (unless you've turned off the Automatically save changes feature in the program preferences), you generally don't need to worry about saving data.
+Because WillMaker automatically saves the information you provide on an interview screen when you move on to the next one (unless you've turned off the Automatically save changes feature in the program preferences), you generally don't need to worry about saving data.
 The program saves all of your documents and contact information in your WillMaker File.
-(WillMaker Files are explained in Part 5.)

 If you have turned off the Automatically save changes feature in the program preferences, you'll need to save data manually at frequent intervals.
 The program asks if you want to save changes whenever you quit.